Elektrichka: Ukraine

 Ukraine, possessing a dense network of electrified railways, is supporting and developing its elektrychka system, officially known as elektropoyizd in Ukrainian.
-As of May 2010, there is no region of the country not covered by elektrychka service except the Ivano-Frankivsk and Chernivtsi regions (which do not have electrified railways and use diesel trains).
+As of May 2010, there is no region of the country not covered by elektrychka service except the Ivano-Frankivsk and Chernivtsi oblasts (which do not have electrified railways and use diesel trains).
 A typical elektrychka route is around 100 km in length and has stops every 5–10 km (about 3½ hours' travel time each way).
-It is possible to travel across the country by changing elektrichka trains two or three times.
+It is possible to travel across the country by changing elektrychka trains two or three times.
 Tickets can be inexpensive, although such travel is uncomfortable.
-Most trains collect money in the absence of a ticket.
-It is possible to travel for free illegally when, at a stop, one exits the car where fares are being collected and goes to one where fares have already been collected, bypassing the collector.

 Many Ukrainian elektrichkas are evolving into inter-city services.
 There are new direct lines such as the Kyiv-Rivne route, which is about 300 km long.
 This rail service is a cross between an elektrychka and a traditional train with sleeping cars.
 Such new trains have an increased level of comfort, with fewer stops.
-The longest routes for these more-comfortable elektrychkas are Zaporizhia–Kharkiv, Dnipro–Simferopol, Odessa–Khmelnytskyi, Odessa–Vinnytsia, Odessa–Kropyvnytskyi, Kyiv–Lutsk, Kyiv–Khmelnytskyi and Kyiv–Shostka, Lviv–Rivne and Lviv–Mukachevo.
+The longest routes for these more-comfortable elektrychkas are Zaporizhzhia–Kharkiv, Dnipro–Simferopol, Odesa–Khmelnytskyi, Odesa–Vinnytsia, Odesa–Kropyvnytskyi, Kyiv–Lutsk, Kyiv–Khmelnytskyi and Kyiv–Shostka, Lviv–Rivne and Lviv–Mukachevo.

 Ukrainian railways is capable of producing its own elektrychkas, but such efforts are limited by the unprofitability of the service.
 The only success has been a modernization of Riga trains undertaken by local companies.
 However, the elektrychka line in Debaltseve area is reported to be served by Ukrainian-made trains.
 Ukrainian elektrychkas are now produced in Luhansk, at the Luhanskteplovoz plant.
 New elektrychkas feature premium services like bar and children's cars, but they are only available on major routes.
 The largest elektrychka depot in Ukraine, serving Kyiv and the surrounding oblasts, is situated in Fastiv.